Essays

 -

 Aviation, nuclear, and pharma are the most regulated industries on earth.
 They also have the lowest failure rates.
 Crypto, fast fashion, and compounding pharmacies tell the opposite story.
 Coincidence?
+Probably not.

 -